louisb0/learning-dsa/1_arrays/README.md

 # arrays

+**Note**: In our definition, an array has a fixed size.
+So, we do not shift elements at any point, meaning the operations are all O(1).
+[The implementation](./implementation/int_array.c) does differ from this as it was a bit more fun to write.

 * A contiguous memory space, containing a set number of bytes.
 Not extensible without reallocations.
 * The compiler can interpret the memory space in many different ways - walk in 8bit, 6bit, 32bit?
     * `addr(array) + sizeof(array_type)*index`